Cowboys & Aliens: Critical response

 Roger Ebert gave the film three stars out of four, writing that "as preposterous moneymakers go, it's ambitious and well-made.
 The acting from the large cast is of a high standard, Craig and Ford were more or less born into their roles, and director Jon Favreau actually develops his characters and gives them things to do, instead of posing them in front of special effects."
 He lamented that the film was not a pure Western, saying of the aliens, "[T]here is more genuine suspense when [Percy Dolarhyde] starts shooting up the town than when countless aliens appear".
-Salon's Andrew O'Hehir offered a mixed response, claiming the film to be well made and clever, and singling out Craig and Ford for their performances.
-O'Hehir was critical of the combination of western and science-fiction elements, calling it "a mediocre western clumsily welded to a mediocre alien shoot-'em-up".Slant's Nick Schager reacted negatively, stating "Cowboys & Aliens mashes up genres with a staunch dedication to getting everything wrong, making sure that each scene is more inane than the one that preceded it"; giving the film one star out of four.
+Salon's Andrew O'Hehir offered a mixed response, claiming the movie to be well made and clever, and singling out Craig and Ford for their performances.
+O'Hehir was critical of the combination of western and science-fiction elements, calling it "a mediocre western clumsily welded to a mediocre alien shoot-'em-up".

+Slant's Nick Schager reacted negatively, stating "Cowboys & Aliens mashes up genres with a staunch dedication to getting everything wrong, making sure that each scene is more inane than the one that preceded it"; giving the film one star out of four.
 Schager continued, "Cowboys & Aliens's western accoutrements are [...] so false as to be stunning, with every steely-eyed glare from Craig's Man With No Memory, every confrontation between his Jake and Ford's grizzled Dolarhyde, and every silhouetted horseback ride across a sunset range seeming like a wan approximation of a familiar genre staple. [...]
 Favreau's visuals have an inauthentic and bland blockbuster sheen, and his actors are similarly afflicted with a case of poseur-itis (Craig's affected silent-type glowering, Ford's gruff racism, or Wilde's blank, wide-eyed stares), failing to deliver a single believable line-reading or gesture."
+John Patterson felt the film to be rushed, and lacking character development.
+Peter Bradshaw gave the film two out of five, criticising its rushed story and felt the aliens to be lacking development.

+At the 2011 Savannah Film Festival, Ron Meyer (then-president of Universal Pictures), stated "Cowboys & Aliens wasn't good enough.
+Forget all the smart people involved in it, it wasn't good enough.
+All those little creatures bouncing around were crappy.
+I think it was a mediocre movie, and we all did a mediocre job with it."

+Accolades

-AccoladesCowboys & Aliens received five nominations.
+Cowboys & Aliens received five nominations.
 At the 39th Annie Awards, the film was nominated in Animated Effects in a Live Action Production for both Gary Wu and Lee Uren, but lost to Transformers: Dark of the Moon.
 The ceremony took place on February 4, 2011.
 The film received nominations from the Art Directors Guild for Fantasy Film, honoring production designer Scott Chambliss, and for Outstanding Performance by a Stunt Ensemble in a Motion Picture at the 18th Screen Actors Guild Awards, but lost to Harry Potter and the Deathly Hallows – Part 2 in both ceremonies.
 Ford received a Saturn Award nomination for Best Supporting Actor.